rmind/stdc/c_coding_style.md

 (1968) by [Edsger Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra), please also see the wonderful essay [Structured Programming with go to Statements](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.103.6084&rep=rep1&type=pdf)
 (1978) by [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth).

+#### Zero-based numbering

+Generally, stick with zero-based numbering and 0 ≤ i < N intervals, unless there is a very compelling reason not to.
+It is universally accepted by the C developers.
+Also, see EWD 831 (Dijkstra, 1982).

 ### Error handling